hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 refer to the VUB-HPC documentation on `how to copy your full shell environment into your job
 <https://hpc.vub.be/docs/faq/advanced/#how-can-i-copy-the-login-shell-environment-to-my-jobs>`_.

+Job memory
+**********

+The CPU memory allocated to Slurm jobs scales linearly with the number of allocated CPU cores.
+See :ref:`sofia_hardware_details` for the memory per core available in each partition.

+All jobs must use the default memory allocation.
+Memory overrides ``--mem``, ``--mem-per-cpu``, and ``--mem-per-gpu`` are not allowed and will cause a job submission error.

+This policy avoids situations where CPU cores are available but cannot be allocated because insufficient memory remains available on the node.
+It also helps keep benchmark results representative of production runs by ensuring that all jobs follow the same linear memory-per-core allocation.

 .. _sofia_help:

 Getting help